abiwat/kickstarter-analysis/README.md

 - 45000 to 49999
 - Greater than 50000.

-Writing an equation for each value range using COUNTIFS() for successful, failed, canceled for the play subcategory.
+I created an equation for each value range using COUNTIFS() for successful, failed, canceled for the play subcategory.
 In the Total Project column I used SUM(), adding the number of successful, failed, and canceled for each category.
 I then calculated the percentage of successful, failed and canceled projects using the formula =(number of successful projects/total number of projects).
 I then categorized the column as percentage in excel.
 I created a line chart in another sheet using the percentage of successful, failed and canceled projects.
 ![Outcomes_vs_Goals](https://github.com/abiwat/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 - [Link to excel file](https://github.com/abiwat/kickstarter-analysis/blob/main/Resources/Kickstarter_Challenge.xlsx)